Dr. Michael D. Murphy

 - Additional Course Information

-- DE students are expected to engage in college level course contents and discussions appropriate for adult learners.
+- (Include any additional course information that is specific to your course.)
+DE students are expected to engage in college level course contents and discussions appropriate for adult learners.
 Mature topics may be discussed.

 - Course Schedule